Low-Power Wide-Area Networks (LPWANs)

 - Low infrastructure cost and low end-device cost

-However, literature is sparse with anything other than marketing material.
-Indeed, very little independent research has been published on LoRa.
-Being the “sceptic academics”, our current goals for our work with LoRa include:
+Literature is sparse with anything other than marketing material, and very little independent research has been published on LoRa.
+Being the “skeptic academics”, our current goals for our work with LoRa include:

-- Quantifying LoRa technology, including its transmission range, capacity, power consumption, MAC protocol performance, etc.
+- Quantifying LoRa technology by way of experimental measurements, in particular focusing on its transmission range, throughput/capacity, power consumption, MAC protocol performance, etc.

-- Based on the measurement and observation obtained, proposing new mechanisms to improve the performance of LoRa.
+- Based on the measurements and observations obtained, proposing and evaluating new mechanisms to improve the performance of LoRa and adapt its operation to new IoT applications.

 MDPI Sensors, 16 (9), pp. 1466, 2016, ISSN: 1424-8220, ((5 yr Impact Factor: 2.437)).